Garvitb2005/Cura_Businesspitch/README.md

 # Cura_Businesspitch

-This is a medical app from which you can buy medicine prescribe to doctors etc
+This is a medical app from which you can buy medicine prescribe by doctors etc

 Cura prototype without code - https://drive.google.com/drive/folders/17aFtoUh5-4wJ1VXUVh6nEi-k60xbkF1E?usp=sharing